Skip to main content

 How much data is required to run a single flyDetect® trap?

-The average data consumption of a single flyDetect trap based on the default settings of taking one daily image is 150 MB per month.
+The average data consumption of a single flyDetect X trap based on the default settings of taking one daily image is 150 MB per month.
 Each additionally requested image will then consume around 3 MB per image.

 How accurate are the temperature and humidity readings?